-The Complete Guide To Being A Landlord in Newport News
+Our Expert Insights Into Being a Landlord in Newport News

-Today our Newport News property management experts provide information on what you need to know about becoming a landlord and how to avoid some common pitfalls that new rental property owners may encounter when they first get started.
+Today, our Newport News property management experts provide our best tips on what you need to know about becoming a landlord and how to avoid some common pitfalls that new rental property owners may encounter when they first get started.
+We hope you find this guide helpful!

-If you are interested in operating rental properties, there are some things you should consider before making the final decision and signing any contracts:
+If you are interested in operating rental properties, there are some things you should consider before making the final decision to buy a property or sign any contracts:

 • Do I have enough funds to invest in a property?
-Before closing on an investment home, make sure you have the funds, whether it’s cash, financing, or a combination of the two.
-You should have enough funds available to invest in your property without jeopardizing your financial situation.
+Before closing on an investment home, make sure you have the funds, whether it's cash, financing, or a combination of the two.
+Real estate investors should have enough funds available to invest in a property without jeopardizing their financial situation.

 • Do I have time to manage a rental property?
 If you don’t think you have the time to self-manage, that doesn’t mean you can’t be a landlord!
 Partnering with a property management company is your best resource.